Transverse Surgery on Knots in Contact 3-Manifolds: Introduction

 Seeing that tightness and non-vanishing of the Heegaard Floer contact invariant is preserved under inadmissible transverse surgery for large enough surgery coefficients, it is natural to ask whether other properties are preserved.
 Other properties that are preserved under contact $(-1)$-surgery are those of the various types of fillability: Stein, strong, or weak fillability.
 Results of Eliashberg \cite{Eliashberg:stein}, Weinstein \cite{Weinstein}, and Etnyre and Honda \cite{EH:non-fillable} show that contact $(-1)$-surgery preserves fillability in each of these categories.

 Given a contact manifold $\Mxi$, and a cover $M' \to M$, there is an induced contact structure $\xi'$ on $M'$.
-We say $\Mxi$ is {\it universally tight} if $\xi$ is tight and the induced contact structure on every cover is also tight; otherwise, we call the contact structure {\it virtually overtwisted}.
+We say $\Mxi$ is \textit{universally tight} if $\xi$ is tight and the induced contact structure on every cover is also tight; otherwise, we call the contact structure \textit{virtually overtwisted}.
+Since the fundamental group of a compact $3$-manifold is residually finite (by geometrization), universal tightness is equivalent to requiring that all finite covers of $\Mxi$ remain tight \cite{Honda:classification1}.

 For large surgery coefficients, inadmissible transverse surgery adds a very small amount of twisting to the contact manifold.
 One might therefore expect that a sufficiently large surgery coefficient might preserve properties of the original contact structure, as in Theorem~\ref{thm:preserve tightness} and several other prior results.
 However, using classification results of Honda \cite{Honda:classification2} and calculations of Lisca and Stipsicz \cite{LS:non-fillable}, we construct examples of open books of all genera that show that inadmissible transverse surgery does not in general preserve the property of being universally tight, nor any of the fillability categories, even with arbitrarily large surgery coefficient.